Shannon Ridge Homeowners Association

 *Attention: Prospective Buyers, Realtors, Builders, and Remodelers*

 The Estates at Shannon Ridge is a restricted subdivision.
-The restrictions below are very reasonable and are designed to keep our beautiful, peaceful, pastoral community a great place to live and protect our property values.
-Since Shannon Ridge HOA strictly enforces these restrictions, please read them very carefully.
+The restrictions are very reasonable and are designed to keep our beautiful, peaceful, pastoral community a great place to live and protect our property values.
+Shannon Ridge HOA strictly enforces these restrictions, so please read them very carefully.
 We welcome questions; just email our president, Ken Costa, at firstname.lastname@example.org.

 THE ESTATES AT SHANNON RIDGE